aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/supplemental-barcode-data/supplemental-barcode-space-customization/_index.md

 Before we start, make sure you have the following:

 ### 1. Aspose.BarCode for .NET
 You must have Aspose.BarCode for .NET installed on your system.
-You can find the download link [here](https://releases.aspose.com/barcode/net/).
-If you don't have it already, you can also obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+You can find the download link [Aspose.BarCode for .NET download page](https://releases.aspose.com/barcode/net/).
+If you don't have it already, you can also obtain a temporary license from [temporary license request page](https://purchase.aspose.com/temporary-license/).

-### 2. Your Directory Path
+### 2. your directory path
 Create (or choose) a folder where the generated barcode images will be saved.
 Replace `"Your Directory Path"` in the code examples with the actual path on your machine.

 ## Import Namespaces